clemauyeung/User-Centered-Web-Design/README.md

 * Meeting 1: Preparing to meet our client

-* Kick-off meeting with the client
+* Kick-off: Meeting with the client

 * Meeting 2: Analyzing the results of business discovery

+* Meeting 2.5: Emergency Meeting

+* Meeting 3

+* Meeting 4

+* Meeting 5

+* Meeting 6

+* Meeting 7